lintangdigdoyo/crypto-market/README.md

 - `npm run test:utils-watch` — Run utils lib tests in watch mode
 - `npm run lint:utils` — Run lint in the utils folder
 - `npm run lint:services` — Run lint in the services folder
-- `format` — format the repo using prettier
+- `npm run format` — format the repo using prettier

 ### App preview

 - `Web app:` https://crypto-market-five-alpha.vercel.app
 - `Mobile app:` https://expo.dev/@lintangdigdoyo/market-mobile — preview the app using Expo Go app

+## CI/CD with Github Action and Vercel

+By using Github Action, every time a pull request is created, it will test and lint the pull request to ensure that the commit passes the test and lint check before being merged.
+Additionally, a deploy preview is provided by Vercel on every commit, enabling a preview of the application before merging it to the main branch.
+When the pull request is merged into the main branch, the web application is automatically deployed to production.

-### Why I chose a monorepo instead of a single repository app?
+## Why I chose a monorepo instead of a single repository for a single app?

 The reason I chose to use a monorepo for this project because it allows us to easily share functionality between mobile and web apps.
 Since both apps are essentially the same project and rely on the same API, it avoids duplicating code which leads to a faster development process and also keeps both apps in sync with each other.